 ❌ GW does not require an internship for any students.

 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While GW does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While GW does not require internships for students of any major, internships can help students gain hands-on work experience for their resume, and explore career paths that interest them without committing to one path.

 The main library on campus is the Gelman Library.